apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 **Warning do not enable any type of failure injection in production.
 The following settings are for testing only.**

-One of the challenges with S3A integration tests is the fact that S3 is an eventually-consistent storage system.
-In practice, we rarely see delays in visibility of recently created objects both in listings (`listStatus()`) and when getting a single file's metadata (`getFileStatus()`).
-Since this behavior is rare and non-deterministic, thorough integration testing is challenging.

-To address this, S3A supports a shim layer on top of the `AmazonS3Client` class which artificially delays certain paths from appearing in listings.
+One of the challenges with S3A integration tests is the fact that S3 was an eventually-consistent storage system.
+To simulate inconsistencies more frequently than they would normally surface, S3A supports a shim layer on top of the `AmazonS3Client` class which artificially delays certain paths from appearing in listings.
 This is implemented in the class `InconsistentAmazonS3Client`.

+Now that S3 is consistent, injecting failures during integration and functional testing is less important.
+There's no need to enable it to verify that S3Guard can recover from consistencies, given that in production such consistencies will never surface.

 ## Simulating List Inconsistencies